tomasol/grpcreader/README.md

 - Start `plugin-linux-ifc-reader.js`.
 The endpoint must be accessible from the container, e.g. using `ssh -R 50051:127.0.0.1:50051 root@container_ip`.
 - Start devmand.
 NodeJS should start logging registration request immediately.
-- After around a minute first pass of device polling should be done and the `device_state.json` should contain:
+- First pass of device polling should be done after a couple of seconds and the `device_state.json` should contain:
 ```sh
 $ docker exec 85 cat /cache/devmand/build/device_state.json
 ```